In an increasingly diverse and international global system, the ability to communicate in multiple languages is a valuable and necessary attribute.

 Our programs, faculty, and campus provide a wonderful diversity of languages, cultures, and experiences.
 You will also have the opportunity to participate in a language study program in a country where your respective language is spoken, broadening your cultural experiences as you further your education.

-Completing this program will earn you a Bachelor of Arts in teaching a world language, with a specialization in one of the six languages available (German, French, Japanese, Latin, and Spanish).
+Completing this program will earn you a Bachelor of Arts in teaching a world language, with a specialization in one of the five languages available (German, French, Japanese, Latin, and Spanish).

 Your classes will be a blend of content courses related to the language as well as teaching methodology courses through our department and the Teachers College.